marionpobelle/marionpobelle/README.md

 ## CURRENT WORK

-Ar Mare is a narrative focused horror and investigation game, following the story of a lighthouse keeper whose daily life is disrupted by mysterious and strange events.
+Ar Mare is a narrative focused horror and investigation game, following the story of a lone lighthouse keeper whose dull daily life suddendly gets disrupted by mysterious and strange events.
 As a team of 10 people coming from various career branches (UX, artists, game design, management, programming and sound design), we have 4 months starting October 2024 to produce a polished DEMO for Ar Mare.
 We are working on Unreal Engine 5, using both Blueprints and C++.

 ## FUTURE PROJECTS